 1. A Better Understanding of Your Customers

-As we’ve outlined above, the biggest base-level benefit of segmenting your market is that you get a deep understanding of your many types of customers.
+As we’ve outlined above, the biggest base-level benefit of segmenting your market is that you get a deep understanding of your customers.

-Not every brand has a niche market, but even those that deal with just one type of customer will still need to segment for varied preferences and buying patterns.
+Not every brand has a niche market.
+But, even those that deal with just one type of customer, still need to segment for varied preferences and buying patterns.

 For brands with wider target audiences (like department stores, grocery stores, or some of those in manufacturing/consumer goods/FMCG), segmenting the market becomes of utmost importance to be able to target customers of every kind, and present a unique experience yet cohesive brand experience tailored to each of them.

-Essentially, segmenting the market and conducting adequate research into each segment of customers helps you understand who all is likely to buy your product, why, when and how – so you can market and sell to them much more effectively, and boost your small business growth.
+Essentially, segmenting the market and conducting adequate research into each segment of customers helps you understand who is likely to buy your product, why, when and how.
+It helps you market and sell to them much more effectively, and boosts your small business growth.

 2. A Better Connect with Your Customers

 Once you have a deeper understanding of your various customers, the idea is to use that understanding to build a deeper brand connection with all of them.
-We specify all to stress that not everyone is interested in/looking for the same thing from your brand, and many of them might not be looking for your brand.
+We specify all to stress that not everyone is interested in/looking for the same thing from your brand.
+In fact, many of them are not looking for your brand.

-But when you understand them, you can use that insight to build content that they can relate to, on the platforms that each of them frequent, at the right time, and draw them into what you have to offer.
+But when you understand them, you can use that insight to build relatable content.
+For that, you use platforms that each of them frequents at the right time.
+This way you can draw them into what you have to offer.

 3. Higher Revenue + Higher Returns on Marketing Spends